BrianXu0623/article_next_gen_inference_arch/README.md

 <td>Product Maturity<br/></td><td>Mass produced<br/></td><td>Mass produced<br/></td><td>2026-2027<br/></td><td>2027+<br/></td></tr>
 </table>

+### 3.7 Comparison of CXL and RDMA for Memory Pooling in Inference

+Traditional RDMA-based memory pooling solutions face three core challenges: high access latency, complex communication protocols, and synchronization overhead.
+Specifically, RDMA treats memory as a network resource, requiring complex network protocol stacks, "bounce buffer" data copies through host memory, and cumbersome synchronization mechanisms to achieve memory pooling.
+These issues are particularly pronounced in LLM inference scenarios, as KVCache data is highly fragmented with numerous small-granularity, non-contiguous memory operations—precisely the scenarios where RDMA's scatter-gather mechanism struggles to handle efficiently.

+In contrast, CXL provides native load/store access semantics, enabling CPUs and GPUs to access shared memory pools with near-local memory latency.
+From a latency perspective, Beluga's RPC mechanism implemented over CXL shared memory achieves only 2.11 μs round-trip latency, compared to 8.39 μs for RDMA, representing approximately a 4× latency improvement.
+For data transfer operations, in the 16KB transfer scenario, CXL's median latency is only 10.2%-13.3% of RDMA's latency for small operations and 39.5%-56.2% for larger operations.

+This latency advantage brings fundamental simplification to architectural design.
+Traditional RDMA systems, due to the significant gap between local and remote memory access, must employ complex cache-aware scheduling strategies to maintain KVCache locality, leading to scheduling complexity and load imbalance issues.
+In contrast, Beluga, leveraging the near-uniform access latency of CXL memory pools, can achieve "cache-oblivious" scheduling, completely decoupling compute resource allocation from KVCache placement.

+The end-to-end evaluation demonstrates that Beluga-KVCache achieves significant performance improvements compared to RDMA-based solutions, with an 89.6% reduction in TTFT and a 7.35× improvement in throughput [11].

 ## 4. CXL Applications in AI Inference: Academic and Industry Frontiers

 ### 4.1 Academic Research Progress